F5Networks/f5-telemetry-streaming/docs/validate.rst

 Use the following procedure to validate a declaration.

 1. Download and install |vsc|.
-2. Go to the |schema| directory of the AS3 repo on GitHub.
+2. Go to the |schema| directory of the BIG-IP AS3 repo on GitHub.

-    - Click either **latest** or the specific AS3 version you are using.
+    - Click either **latest** or the specific BIG-IP AS3 version you are using.
     - Click the **as3-schema.json** file (both files in each directory are the same), and then click the **Raw** tab.
     - Copy the URL of the raw schema file.